jewels86/Lazulite/MRL.md

 ```
 total_momentum(bodies: body_t[]) -> vector3 = {
     let total = new vector3(0.0, 0.0, 0.0);
-    for body in bodies {
+    for each body in bodies {
         total += body.momentum();
     }
     return total;